 Visualisations that can be discussed and analysed as part of researching this topic are: What actually happened to defendants sentenced to death?, What ages were most commonly recorded when convicts arrived at the colony? and/or What religions were most commonly recorded when convicts arrived at the colony?

 Some convict biographies show the impact of the penal system on individuals.
 These include: James Gardner, William Bright and George Viginton, James Joiner, Elizabeth Jones, Mark Jeffery, George Lincoln, James McAllister and Charlotte Walker.

 Classroom activity 1: Watch the videos 'The Statistics of Convict Transportation' and 'The Changing Frequencies of Convict Transportation'.
-Summarise five key historical points from these videos, and consider what we can (or can't) learn from them about the institutionalisation of penal transportation.
+Summarise five key historical points from these videos.
 This task can be completed as a class discussion or as a written activity by individuals.

 Classroom activity 2: Divide the class into small groups.
 Give each group a Digital Panopticon visualisation to analyse.
 What do these visualisations tell historians about the social composition of convicts transported to Australia?
 How old were they?
 What types of crime had they committed?
-Are you surprised by the evidence of their religious affiliations?
+What were their religious affiliations?
 Once groups have analysed their visualisations, the teacher can lead a broader class discussion about these themes.